sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 As mentioned before, wood needs to reach the flash point to burn.
 Everything that makes this harder is a problem for starting and sustaining a fire.
-If the wood is cold, or the area has significant a cold mass (like cold water in water boilers), making the wood reach the flash point will be harder.
+If the wood is cold, or the area has significant a cold mass (like cold water in water boilers), it's going to be harder for the the wood to reach the flash point.

 Another factor is wood moisture.
 If the wood has high moisture content, and since water does not burn, all water needs to be heated and evaporated